Chōsokabe Motochika: Unification of Shikoku

+Yoshihiro Kawashima stated the relationship between the Mōri and Chosokabe clans had already broken down by the time the Mōri and Miyoshi clans made peace in 1575, and that the alliance between the Chosokabe and the Sanuki Kagawa clan (the adoption of Kagawa Chikazu) itself was the result of the shared interests of the two clans, who were pro-Oda and under threat from both the Mōri and Miyoshi clans.
+Regardless the reason, Nobunaga only allowed Motochika to possess Tosa Province and the southern half of Awa Province and submit to him unconditionally after the provocation from Miyoshi Yasunaga who just recently submitted to Nobunaga.

 With little interference from either the Mōri or the Ōtomo, Chōsokabe was free to press onwards, and in 1582, he stepped up ongoing raids into Awa province and defeated Sogō Masayasu and the Miyoshi clan at the Battle of Nakatomigawa.

 Later, Motochika advanced to Sanuki province and defeated Sengoku Hidehisa at Battle of Hiketa.

 By 1583, Chōsokabe Motochika had controlled Tosa Province, Iyo and subdued both Awa and Sanuki.

 Over the ensuing decade, he extended his power to all of Shikoku island, making Motochika's dream of ruling all of Shikoku a reality.

 After unifying Tosa, he formed an alliance with Oda Nobunaga, who was promoting the unification project in the central government, through kinship with his wife.